globalise-huygens/globalise-natural-language-search-experiments/README.md

 3. Storage: Chunks and metadata are stored in SQLite database (`text-metadata-sqlite/voc_documents.db`).
 4. Embeddings: FAISS indexes are created per inventory number using OpenAI's `text-embedding-3-large` model (3072 dimensions).
 Metadata is weighted and incorporated into embeddings.
 5. Search: User queries are optionally translated to Dutch, embedded, and matched against FAISS indexes using cosine similarity.
+6. Hybrid search (optional): If enabled, results are enhanced with BM25 (Okapi BM25) keyword matching to improve retrieval of proper names and technical terms:
+   - BM25 uses the same weighted metadata (plaats, vestiging, jaar, beschrijving) as embeddings for consistency
+   - Query tokens are stemmed (Dutch Snowball stemmer) and filtered to corpus vocabulary to avoid penalty for rare/misspelled terms
+   - BM25 scores are max-normalized and scaled to match semantic score range
+   - Final score: `(1 - weight) × semantic_score + weight × bm25_scaled`
+   - Users control the semantic/keyword balance with an adjustable weight (0.0=pure semantic, 1.0=pure BM25, default 0.3)
+   - BM25 scores appear as separate column in results for transparency
-6. Filtering: Results can be filtered by similarity threshold, year range, place, establishment, and document category.
+7. Filtering: Results can be filtered by similarity threshold, year range, place, establishment, and document category.
-7. Ranking: Results are ranked by similarity score, with options for per-inventory or overall ranking.
+8. Ranking: Results are ranked by similarity score (or hybrid combined score if BM25 enabled), with options for per-inventory or overall ranking.

 ### Usage Modes

 Local mode:

 - Rebuild database from source CSV files with custom chunking parameters
 - Generate embeddings on-demand for new inventory numbers
 - Full read/write access to all settings

 Cloud mode (Streamlit Cloud):

 - Database rebuild options are disabled (greyed out)
 - Uses precomputed database and embeddings downloaded automatically on startup
 - Each user provides their own OpenAI API key (stored only in browser session)